Navid200/xDrip/docs/Backup-Database.md

 The database contains all your previous readings as wellas all your alerts.

 2- Saves settings to Internal storage &#8722;> Download &#8722;> xDrip-export
 The settings contain what you have changed to customize xDrip.
 For example, if you have modified the colors using the [legend](./Legend.md).
-On a new phone, you are better off using the source wizard, which will choose all the correct settings for your collector.
+On a new phone, you are better off using the source wizard, which will choose all the correct settings for your collector, instead of transferring the settings from an older phone.